dlyldxwl/fssd.pytorch/README.md

 + Training the FSSD with BN model, meanwhile applying L1 constraints to the parameters of BN
 + Applying Network Slimming to the model trained in the previous step （Prune threshold is defaulted to 50%）
 + Re-train the pruned model, approximate 200 epochs, drop 0.1% in accuracy.
 + If still prune the model, I believe it can produce the result of mAP>79%, FPS~200.
+Of course, for the pruned model, BN can be merged to the convolution layer to be further accelerate.